m-bra/upm/doc/6 Commands.md

 **`uninstall <package-identifier>`**
 Executes the uninstall script of the package, which will uninstall the **global installation**.
-To "uninstall" a local install, just delete the directory, idiot!
+To "uninstall" a loose install, just delete the directory, idiot!
 Problem: confusion with `remove`

 ***